ReinerNippes/nextcloud_on_docker/README.md

 nextcloud_passwd            = ''
 ```

-Your favourite database, name, user and password.
+Your favorite database, name, user and password.
 The db password will be generated and stored in {{ nextcloud_base_dir }}/secrets.
 In case you need it
 ```
 # database settings (choose one)